IUCN WCC Hawai‘i Climate Fund Grant

 Aupaka o Wao Lama

-This is a “Learn while doing” place-based stewardship education partnership, integrating cultural ecology, and science ecology.
-The primary sites of activity are: 1) The community “Piko” area of the native plant Aupaka Preserve, within Hawaiian Homelands of La‘i ‘Ōpua; 2) The L2020 Kau I Ka Mālie Cultural and Technical Center at Kealakehe High School; 3) The cultural ecology outdoor learning site of Ho‘ola Ka Makana‘ā, Ka‘ūpūlehu.
-Cultural Ecology educators Keoki Apokolani Carter (DOE certified) and Yvonne Yarber Carter are coordinating the experiential learning events and curriculum, along with the HFIA dryland forest restoration team, utilizing a combination of cultural knowledge, place-based activities, curriculum and digital resources.
-This is being done within the context of sound conservation practices; and homeland cultural ecology values and history.
-Kealakehe High and Intermediate School students are the haumana of this experiential learning program.
+This is a “Learn while doing” place-based stewardship education partnership, integrated cultural ecology, and science ecology.
+The primary sites of activity were: 1) The community “Piko” area of the native plant Aupaka Preserve, within Hawaiian Homelands of La‘i ‘Ōpua; 2) The L2020 Kau I Ka Mālie Cultural and Technical Center at Kealakehe High School; 3) The cultural ecology outdoor learning site of Ho‘ola Ka Makana‘ā, Ka‘ūpūlehu.
+Cultural Ecology educators Keoki Apokolani Carter (DOE certified) and Yvonne Yarber Carter coordinated the experiential learning events and curriculum, along with the HFIA dryland forest restoration team, utilizing a combination of cultural knowledge, place-based activities, curriculum and digital resources.
+This was done within the context of sound conservation practices; and homeland cultural ecology values and history.
+Kealakehe High and Intermediate School students were the haumana of this experiential learning program.